CJ42/All-About-Solidity/README.md

-## The All about Ethereum series
+## The All about Solidity serie

-coming soon...
+under development